nmshd/documentation/_docs_integrate/integration-example.md

 {% include rapidoc api_route_regex="^post /api/v2/Account/Sync$" %}

-We can now [get the Relationship]({% link _docs_use-cases/use-case-transport-query-relationships.md %}).
-Should you be repeating this tutorial, you could e. g. filter by the `id` of the RelationshipTemplate from earlier via GET `/api/v2/Relationships?template.id=<id>` if you use a different Template.
+We can now [get the Relationship]({% link _docs_use-cases/use-case-transport-query-relationships.md %}) via `GET /api/v2/Relationships`.
+Should you be repeating this tutorial, you could e. g. filter by the `id` of the RelationshipTemplate from earlier via `GET /api/v2/Relationships?template.id=<id>` if you use a different Template.

 {% include rapidoc api_route_regex="^get /api/v2/Relationships$" %}